 The Class of 2021 comprises students from 39 states and 22 countries, 57 percent of them women, 43 percent men.
 The class continues the college’s commitment to diversity, with 35 percent of the entering class hailing from multicultural backgrounds.
 This puts Denison in the company of the most diverse liberal arts and sciences colleges in the country.
 The median SAT score range for the first-year students is 1200-1380, and the median ACT score range is 28-31.

-These students will be able to take full advantage of a number of new strategic initiatives that have been introduced in the past several years, including groundbreaking academic programs in global commerce, data analytics, financial economics, narrative nonfiction and health, exercise and sport studies.
+These students will be able to take full advantage of a number of new strategic initiatives that have been introduced in the past several years, including groundbreaking academic programs in global commerce, data analytics, financial economics, journalism and health, exercise and sport studies.
 The work of the college at the Austin E. Knowlton Center for Career Exploration, which focuses on leveraging the college’s significant alumni network, paid internships and the establishment of several innovative career-preparation programs, was recently recognized with an inaugural award by the National Association of Colleges and Employers.

 More than 80 percent of Denison students take part in an off-campus experience through the college’s expanded global learning programs and partnerships with colleges and universities around the world.
 Many students also partake in opportunities for research and internships in nearby Columbus, which is trending for college students and graduates and was recently named by Forbes as the top “opportunity city” in the nation.
 Denison University’s place at the forefront of higher education is recognized by “Colleges That Change Lives,” U.S. News, and Forbes, among others.

 Enjoy this video from the induction ceremony for Denison's Class of 2021.